All Episodes

 Why are we doing this?

-You want I mean, when it comes to spying, the same precedent is true.
+I mean, when it comes to spying, the same precedent is true.

 And this president had an imprimatur from Congress.

-It was the war authorization act.
+It was the War Authorization Act.

 Think about this.

-Jamie Gorlick, the the righteous one of 9-11 Commission fame, testified in 1994, quote, the case law supports that the president has inherent authority to conduct warrantless physical searches for foreign intelligence purposes, close quote.
+Jamie Gorlick, the righteous one of 9-11 Commission fame, testified in 1994, quote, the case law supports that the president has inherent authority to conduct warrantless physical searches for foreign intelligence purposes, close quote.

-So everybody, including, you know, Attorney General Griffin Bell from Jimmy Carter, when FISA was put into place, said, Well, this doesn't take away the presidential prerogative of spying or warrantless wiretaps for national security reasons.
+So everybody, including Attorney General Griffin Bell from Jimmy Carter, when FISA was put into place, said, well, this doesn't take away the presidential prerogative of spying or warrantless wiretaps for national security reasons, the difference between a crime and a war.

-No, I'm a civil libertarian.
+Now, I'm a civil libertarian.

-I don't want these people gathering evidence in a criminal prosecution without a warrant, but this isn't a criminal prosecution.
+I don't want these people gathering evidence in a criminal prosecution without a warrant.

 So why is the court going through these contortions, overturning themselves?

-Why are politicians uh, you know, contradicting their predecessors?
+Why are politicians contradicting their predecessors?

 I believe it's a cultural phenomenon that says, look, we're the bad guys.

-And that's that's the bottom line.
+And that's the bottom line.

-We are uh we are what's wrong with the world.
+We are what's wrong with the world.

-You know, when I come back, I want to get to some more calls, but I've got a stunning, stunning quote from this uh monumental Supreme Court case in 1942 called Ex parte Kieran, where we caught some German saboteurs on our shores, one of whom was a citizen, and I'll tell you what Roosevelt did when we come back.
+You know, when I come back, I want to get to some more calls, but I've got a stunning, stunning quote from this monumental Supreme Court case in 1942 called Ex Parte Kieran, where we caught some German saboteurs on our shores, one of whom was a citizen.

-Hey, that's uh Minnesota's Mr. Wright to you.
+Hey, that's Minnesota's Mr. Wright to you.

 Ah, I don't care.